JackDaniells/rasp-crypto-ticker/README.md

 - **📊 Live Cryptocurrency Prices**: Track Bitcoin, Ethereum, Solana, or any cryptocurrency from CoinGecko API, displaying current price and 24-hour change percentage.
 - **🌡️ Real-Time Weather**: Automatically detects your location via IP and displays current temperature, feels-like temperature, and weather conditions using WeatherAPI.
 - **😨 Fear & Greed Index**: Market sentiment indicator showing current index value and classification (Extreme Fear to Extreme Greed).
-- **🔄 Altcoin Season Index**: Shows what percentage of top 50 coins outperformed Bitcoin in the last 30 days (calculated from CoinGecko data), determining if it's Altcoin Season (≥75%), Bitcoin Season (≤25%), or Mixed (25-75%).
+- **🔄 Altcoin Season Index**: Shows what percentage of top 100 coins outperformed Bitcoin in the last 7 days and 30 days (displays two separate screens), determining if it's Altcoin Season (≥75%), Bitcoin Season (≤25%), or Mixed (25-75%).
 - **💎 Market Cap**: Total cryptocurrency market capitalization with 24h change percentage.
 - **🕐 Current Date & Time**: Shows the current date and time on each screen.